-In order to travel from part of the country, you can always choose to go by train.
-However, we would advise you pick AC first class over choices such as sleeper, AC second class and unreserved trains as they will not provide you with basic necessities such as food or even a clean toilet seat.
+To travel from one part of the country, you can always choose to go by train.
+However, we would advise you to pick AC first-class over choices such as sleeper, AC second class, and unreserved trains as they will not provide you with necessities such as food or even a clean toilet seat.
 Trains are generally very crowded and not the best option if you’re not used to city life.
 But if you must pick one, look for the best options available before traveling.

 Buses are used in India 90% of the time for traveling.
 There are different types of buses, whether you’re looking to cover a short distance or long.

 They also offer more comfort as compared to trains and are also quite affordable.
 If you’re looking to go for an overnight journey, buses would be ideal.
 They only cost you 10 dollars and will make sure to drop you at your wanted destination safe and sound.

 Auto rickshaws are generally used within the city.
 Hyderabad, Kolkata, Mumbai, Delhi and Bangalore are some of the most popular cities where people travel using an auto rickshaw.